tmrob2/motap-hdd/README.md

 To install Rust follow the instructions and pre-requisites at goto https://www.rust-lang.org/learn/get-started.
 Usually this is as simple as running the listed command in your terminal.

+Also required is Cargo the Rust package manager.
+There are other ways of compiling Rust projects but Cargo is by far the easiest.

 #### Gurobi
 Certain calculations for computing vectors to approximate a Pareto curve rely on a good linear programming software.
 Gurobi is used as the LP solver in this package.
 Gurobi is a subscription based software but